machour/yii2-google-apiclient/README.md

 In order to use this extension, you will be needing a credentials file for your Google Application.

-You can optionally generate this file using the provided console utility:
+You can generate this file using the provided console utility:

 * Configure the module in `config/console.php`:
 ```php